Open-Attestation/documentation-website/docs/verify-section/issuance-status.md

 - the DID identifier (here `did:ethr:0x6813Eb9362372EEF6200f3b1dbC3f819671cBA69`).
 It's used to identify the DID, and you must add it into the `issuer.id` property of the document.
 - The DID controller (here `did:ethr:0x6813Eb9362372EEF6200f3b1dbC3f819671cBA69#controller`).
 It's used to identify which public key control the DID, and you must add it into the `issuer.identityProof.key` property of the document.
 The value is equal to the DID identifier, appended with `#controller`.
-- The ethereum address associated to the DID controller (here `0x6813eb9362372eef6200f3b1dbc3f819671cba69`). you will use it to verify the signature.
+- The Ethereum address associated to the DID controller (here `0x6813eb9362372eef6200f3b1dbc3f819671cba69`). you will use it to verify the signature.

 >**Note:** See an example document using DID in [this guide](/docs/did-section/raw-document-did).